 Manhattan is just one of the 5 boroughs of New York City, and it is the densest one.

 So if we look at the total city population (which isn’t really relevant, I’ll tell you why below) and not just the island of Manhattan, it isn’t even close:

 - New York City has over 8 million inhabitants

 Montreal vs. New York (metropolitan areas)

 The difference is even more striking when we look at the total metropolitan area population, which includes nearby municipalities.

-The best example is in Florida: the most populous city is Jacksonville, with a city population of 900,000.
+The best example is in Florida, with Miami and Jacksonville: the most populous city is Jacksonville, with a city population of 900,000.
 Miami’s imaginary city lines only encompass 470,000 inhabitants.

-And, not surprisingly, New York City’s metropolitan area is huge.
-It spans across 4 states: New York, New Jersey, Connecticut, and even Pennsylvania.
+New York City’s metropolitan area is huge.
+It spans 4 states: New York, New Jersey, Connecticut, and even Pennsylvania.

 So, now you know!
 Montreal Island has a slightly larger population, but the area it encompasses is way larger than Manhattan’s.
 And you know that the numbers are much different when looking at the entire NYC population, whether it is the city itself or the entire metropolitan area.

 You can also read our previous quizzes: